Najeeb Diab: Life and career

 In the early 1920s Diab's editorials in Meraat-ul-Gharb focused on encouragement of an increased Arab nationalist identity based on non-sectarian divisions, and non-intervention by the European nations.

 By 1925, Diab supported the Arab revolt against French political rule, writing in Meraat-ul-Gharb: "Today the whole world listens to the voice of Syria…even France listens, which has met their every plea with contempt and disdain."
-He called for a republic in Syria, Lebanon, Jordan and Palestine, writing in 1928, "…the nations of the East, which have tasted the bitterness of individual rule in the past need no proof of its harmfulness."
+He called for a republic in Syria, encompassing modern-day Lebanon, Jordan and Palestine, writing in 1928, "…the nations of the East, which have tasted the bitterness of individual (divided) rule in the past need no proof of its harmfulness."

 Diab advocated immigrant rights in America, and Meraat-ul-Gharb took a strong stand in support of the 1912 Lawrence Textile Strike, during which two Syrian-Americans were killed.
 He encouraged Arab-American political participation in the United States, supporting perhaps the first Arab-American candidate for public office, Anton Simon, a 1910 GOP candidate for the New York State Senate.
 He rallied public support, with other notable Arab-Americans in the victory for Arab-American rights to citizenship culminating in the Dow v.
 United States 1915 Fourth Circuit Court decision affirming these rights.

 Throughout his life in the United States, Diab encouraged the mahjar (émigré) literary movement.
 Meraat-ul-Gharb, through its associated printing house, Meraat Press, published the first Arabic novel in the United States, Salim Sarkis' al-Qulub al-Muttahida fi'l-Wilayat al-Muttahida (United Hearts in the United States) in 1904, and was the primary publisher of the Arabic work of major Lebanese-Syrian émigré writers, including Mikhail Naimy, Kahlil Gibran, and the poet Iliya Abu Madi (Elia D.Madey).
 In 1918, Abu Madi became Chief Editor of the paper, and married Diab's eldest daughter, Dorothy.

 Najeeb Diab had five daughters and a son, and died in Brooklyn, New York on July 11, 1936.